JoryYogurtsever/Visa-Site/README.md

 > A consolidation of infomation on visas and extensions thereof for nations all around the world.

+# Technical Summary

+> Although this site does not have any content yet and is not complete.
+I wanted to use it  as a demonstration of using a router and navigating through and displaying different components, as well as using HTTP requests.
+This site has a lot of Javascript that could simulate some of the problems one might address making a larger-scale website.

+# General Summary

+> The premise of this website is to consolidate information on long-term visa availability for different nations around the world and take some of the frustration out of the bureaucratic side of living an ex-pat or remote lifestyle.

 ## Build Setup

 ``` bash